Quantized Conductance by Accelerated Electrons: 0.7 anomaly

 It should be noted that $E_\mathrm{Z} = g^\ast\mu_\mathrm{B}B_x$ and $B_x$ can be either negative or positive.
 In ref.\cite{Thomas}, this was shown that a small $0.7 \cdot 2e^2/h$ conductance structure develops to two larger plateaus of $0.5 \cdot 2e^2/h$ and $1 \cdot 2e^2/h$ at approximately 9\,T. Furthermore, the direct observation of this crossing point shift was probably reported by Ref.\,\cite{bilayerQPC}, in that the three maxima points obeyed the $B_x$ dependence of this model.
 The SBE lines corresponding to Eqs. (\ref{RashbaZeemanDispersion_leftright}) and (\ref{RashbaZeemanDispersion_perturb}) are shown in the bottom part of Fig\,\ref{Fig_ZeemanRashba}(c) (For the detailed derivation, see Appendix \ref{RashbaPlusZeeman_Eq}).

-Furthermore, it is noteworthy that many experimental results show a small asymmetry with regard to the inversion of $V_\mathrm{sd}$ at zero magnetic field\cite{Kristensen,Cronenwett,bilayerQPC}.
+Furthermore, it is noteworthy that many experimental results show a small asymmetry with respect to the inversion of $V_\mathrm{sd}$ at zero magnetic field\cite{Kristensen,Cronenwett,bilayerQPC}.
 For example, Kristensen {\it et al}.\cite{Kristensen} reported higher conductance for the negative side of $V_\mathrm{sd}$ than for the positive side, although they explained this asymmetry in terms of a self-gating effect.
-This asymmetry was also reported in shot noise measurements\cite{Roche,bilayerQPC}, in which an asymmetric noise increase and a Fano factor increase with regard to $V_\mathrm{sd}$ were observed.
-This can be attributed to spin splitting owing to the effective field created by the Rashba SOI ($\propto g^\ast\mu_\mathrm{B}B_\mathrm{SOI}$).
+This asymmetry was also reported in shot noise measurements\cite{Roche,bilayerQPC}, in which an asymmetric noise increase and a Fano factor increase were observed with respect to $V_\mathrm{sd}$.
+This can be attributed to spin splitting due to the effective field created by the Rashba SOI ($\propto g^\ast\mu_\mathrm{B}B_\mathrm{SOI}$).
 Otherwise, we infer that this observation is a signature of spontaneous spin polarization due to the electron-electron interaction, which has been discussed in many theoretical studies in the 1D region\cite{WangBerggrenR,WangBerggren,Reilly,DaulNoack,Yang1D,Aryanpour}.
-However, the interaction should also be considered in the 2DES region in this model, because, as mentioned in Sec.\,\ref{QPCsIn2DES}, a homogeneous field locally breaks the charge neutrality condition due to charge accumulation, which leads to an enhancement of the electron-electron interaction in that region.
-In fact, it was shown that the interaction in the 1D region is negligibly small\cite{Tarucha_SSC}.
+However, the interaction was shown to be negligibly small in the 1D region\,\cite{Tarucha_SSC}.
+Thus, the interaction in the 2DES region should be considered in this model, because, as mentioned in Sec.\,\ref{QPCsIn2DES}, a homogeneous field locally breaks the charge neutrality condition due to charge accumulation, which leads to an enhancement of the electron-electron interaction in this region.
 The importance of the interaction between the 2D electrons has been discussed in several studies\cite{MaslovStone,Ponomarenko,SafiSchulz}.
-Discussion incorporating the electron-electron interaction using, for example, the mean-field approximation is necessary.
+Discussion that includes the electron-electron interaction using, for example, the mean-field approximation is necessary.
 There is also an urgent need for further theoretical discussion on quantitative analyses of the Rashba parameter and conductance values considering temperature dependence.